Jonathan Haeber: Steve Jobs' Mansion

 In May 2009, Haeber’s images of Steve Jobs’ abandoned mansion in Woodside, California were posted on author Leander Kahney’s site, Cult of Mac.
 The images, which were reportedly taken in 2006, were later published on CNN, CNET, the Australian Financial Review, AppleInsider, and the Sydney Morning Herald.
 CNN said the images were "rare glimpses inside the house that Jobs hates."
 In 2011, Jobs demolished the historic mansion, and Haeber’s images are among the few extant records of its interior spaces.

 Grossinger's Book

 Published in November 2011, Grossinger's: City of Refuge and Illusion was marketed by publisher Furnace Press as a "scholarly quest" into the history of an abandoned Borscht Belt resort in the heart of the Catskills.
-The book has "immortalized now-forgotten Grossingers," according to New York Post columnist Cindy Adams.
 Dr. Phil Brown, author of Catskill Culture, said the book shows "an important slice of Jewish culture...accompanied by the riotous color palettes generated by decay, rain, and time."
 Renowned night photographer, Troy Paiva, called the book "A love letter to culture and history lost, and a chronicle of an adventurous journey into a forgotten world few ever get to see."